0xAX/linux-insides/Booting/linux-bootstrap-3.md

 After `store_cursor_position` is executed, the `store_video_mode` function will be called.
 It just gets the current video mode and stores it in `boot_params.screen_info.orig_video_mode`.

-After this, it checks the current video mode and sets the `video_segment`.
+After this, the `store_mode_params` checks the current video mode and sets the `video_segment`.
 After the BIOS transfers control to the boot sector, the following addresses are for video memory:

 ```
 0xB000:0x0000 	32 Kb 	Monochrome Text Video Memory
 0xB800:0x0000 	32 Kb 	Color Text Video Memory
 ```

-So we set the `video_segment` variable to `0xB000` if the current video mode is MDA, HGC, or VGA in monochrome mode and to `0xB800` if the current video mode is in color mode.
+So we set the `video_segment` variable to `0xb000` if the current video mode is MDA, HGC, or VGA in monochrome mode and to `0bB800` if the current video mode is in color mode.
 After setting up the address of the video segment, font size needs to be stored in `boot_params.screen_info.orig_video_points` with:

 ```C
 set_fs(0);